Aaron Bernard

 Kate kernaghan, company director, factotum communications

-They were super flexible and overall were competitive on price.
+They were super flexible.
 I highly recommend them!

 Nicole and the team at Spatial Media provided us with an amazing final design and promotional video.
-They were super flexible and overall were competitive on price.
-I highly recommend them!
+They were super flexible and I highly recommend them!

 66